 Now the Pros

-microchipping a dog is very simple.
+- The procedure of microchipping a dog is very simple.
 Less invasive than say dental work on your dog, or any real surgery.
 Typically there is no bleeding when a dog gets a microchip implant, since it is injected just below the skin.
-A

 Household Names for Dog Micro-chipping